Hervar77/infinity-doc/mkdocs/api/infinity.list.md

 Parameters:

 - index1: `number`
-  >the element to be moved
+  >The element to be moved.

 - index2: `number`
-  >the new position to move the element to
+  >The new position to move the element to.

 Example: